drubb/drupal-simple/README.md

 composer create-project drubb/drupal-simple some-dir
 ```

+Replace 'some-dir' by your project root folder, or '.' for current directory.

 It's a good idea to create a git repository at this point: `git init`.

 ## What does the template do?

 When installing the given `composer.json` some tasks are taken care of:

-* Drupal will be installed in the `web`-directory.
+* The current stable Drupal 8 Version will be installed in the `web`-directory.
 * Autoloader is implemented to use the generated composer autoloader in `vendor/autoload.php`,
   instead of the one provided by Drupal (`web/vendor/autoload.php`).
 * Modules (packages of type `drupal-module`) will be placed in `web/modules/contrib/`